 Colors mixed for this cake:

-I will list the base colors I used but there's no way to tell you how exactly I achieved the colors shown.
+I will list the base colors I used but there's no way to tell you how exactly I achieved the exact shades and colors shown.
 I Just mixed and combined until I got colors I liked.

 - Peach (I covered the whole cake in this color before I started decorating)